-During the course of a player’s career, they will have to go through a number of mental levels.
+Over the course of their career, players will transverse four levels of competing.
+They will also notice the behaviors associated with these levels of competing in the opponents they face.
 It is important to let players experience all of these levels so that they can handle the mental and emotional pressures these different roles create.

 Starting to win more and compete at a better level.
-Player thinks he is good enough to win.
-Low to medium pressure.
-Usually has fast starts in matches but doesn’t hold up if momentum swings against him.
-Checks out if match goes against him.
-Doesn’t convert battle zones well.
-Uncomfortable leading against a top player.
+Player thinks he is good enough to win and experiences low to moderate amounts of pressure.
+This player often starts fast in matches but doesn’t hold up if momentum swings against him.
+He will check out if the win starts to get out of reach.
+This player doesn’t convert battle zones well.
+They are uncomfortable leading against a top player.

-Expectations growing and with it the pressure.
-Learning the ability to play under pressure.
-Good level to learn to achieve, but scary and vulnerable.
-Success against #2 players if routines and fundamentals are stuck with.
+Expectations are growing and with it the pressure.
+The player learns to play under pressure at this level.
+This is a good level to learn to achieve, but scary and vulnerable.
+Will succeed against lesser players if routines and fundamentals are followed.
 Winning often feels more of a relief than elation.
 Need to convert battle zones at this level.

 Privilege to get to this level.
 Can withstand the pressure of playing at a high level with pressure.